nuwave/lighthouse/docs/master/api-reference/directives.md

   If you pass only a class name, the method name defaults to `__invoke`.
   """
   resolver: String!

-  """
-  Supply additional data to the resolver.
-  """
-  args: [String!]
 ) on FIELD_DEFINITION
 ```